 Unless of course, you’re willing to think outside the box (or high rise in this case), like Stefano Boeri, an architect with a specialty in urban redevelopment.
 His Bosco Verticale (Vertical Forest), which comprises two high-rise apartment buildings in the center of Milan’s busy metropolis is designed to increase space not just human habitation, but for forests as well.

-Each floor of the 290-360-food buildings is surrounded by numerous extended planters that can hold dozens of trees, shrubs and other plants that can grow naturally in the Milanese area.
+Each floor of the 290-360-foot buildings is surrounded by numerous extended planters that can hold dozens of trees, shrubs and other plants that can grow naturally in the Milanese area.
 With more than 700 trees (some ranging as tall as 29 feet) and 15,000 shrubs and floral plants, the two towers not only provide a lush and scenic view for apartment dwellers, but a home for numerous species of birds and insects that dwell among the “forests.”

 According to Boeri’s firm, laid flat the mini forests would equal almost 5 acres of forest on land.
 The amount of vegetation that has been allowed to grow over time creates its own microclimate that produces oxygen and removes carbon dioxide from the atmosphere.
 It also acts as a natural corridor for wildlife, connecting the city’s other small parks with the bird and insect population.
 Arbolists (rather than gardeners) care for the Bosco’s natural habitat.
 Tree specialists are lowered by guy wires to inspect the trees and administer care on a regular basis.